VeeamHub/powershell/VB365-ExportMailboxToPST/README.md

 ## Requirements

-* All scripts were tested using *Veeam Backup for Microsoft 365 v6*
+* Veeam Backup for Microsoft 365 v6
+  * *Other versions are untested*
 * Must be executed on Veeam Backup for Microsoft 365 server

 ## Usage